studiowebux/webux-mailer/README.md

 #### Sendmail(data): Promise\<Object\>

-Send an email if the mailer is enabled
+Sends an email if the mailer is enabled

 ```javascript
 const data = {